isomerpages/moe-tmjc/_event-highlight-about-us/Term 1.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Event Highlights/2025/2025_T1_Events_BackToSchool.jpg">
 </div>
-<h3><br><a href="OnePeople.SG" rel="noopener nofollow" target="_blank">OnePeople.SG</a> Model United Nations 2024</h3>
+<h3><br><a href="http://OnePeople.SG" rel="noopener noreferrer nofollow" target="_blank">OnePeople.SG</a> Model United Nations 2024</h3>
-<p>9 students from our College participated in the <a rel="noopener noreferrer nofollow" target="_blank">OnePeople.sg</a> Model
+<p>9 students from our College participated in the <a href="http://OnePeople.SG" rel="noopener noreferrer nofollow" target="_blank">OnePeople.sg</a> Model United Nations from 3-6
-United Nations from 3-6 December 2024.
+December 2024.
 Instead of focussing primarily on UN functions, students attending the conference had the opportunity to look specifically at local issues in Singapore.
 Our students took on the roles of local agencies and government bodies to discuss hot button issues pertaining to race relations, and worked towards consensus building.
 It is noteworthy that our students, Yew Shang Hong and Riddhimaa Rampuria were accorded the Outstanding Delegate award for the council they represented.
 Overall, our students had an enriching time and thoroughly enjoyed hearing the different perspectives presented by all participants!</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Event Highlights/2025/2025_T1_Events_OPMUN.jpg">
 </div>